-The Knowledge Systems Group at Dana-Farber Cancer Institute seeks a Senior User Experience (UX) Architect: Front End Engineer to help build open-source software for precision cancer medicine.
-Our platforms are focused on mining of cancer genomic data sets, understanding resistance to targeted therapy, and enabling precision medicine initiatives at DFCI.
+The Knowledge Systems Group at Dana-Farber Cancer Institute seeks a Front End Engineer to help build open-source software for precision cancer medicine.
+Our platforms are focused on mining of cancer genomic data sets and enabling precision medicine initiatives at DFCI.

 The Front-End Software Engineer is an exceptional candidate who has extensive web application development experience and a passion for open-source software development.

 The candidate must demonstrate outstanding personal initiative and the ability to work effectively as part of a team.
 Ability to meet deadlines and efficiently multitask is a must.

 Previous experience in bioinformatics is highly desirable, but not required.

 Email a short description of your interest with your resume / CV directly to: Ethan Cerami: cerami AT jimmy.harvard.edu.

 Located in Boston, Dana-Farber Cancer Institute brings together world renowned clinicians, innovative researchers and dedicated professionals, allies in the common mission of conquering cancer, HIV/AIDS and related diseases.
 Combining extremely talented people with the best technologies in a genuinely positive environment, we provide compassionate and comprehensive care to patients of all ages; we conduct research that advances treatment; we educate tomorrow's physician/researchers; we reach out to underserved members of our community; and we work with amazing partners, including other Harvard Medical School-affiliated hospitals.